moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 <span id="-team-principles" data-message="alias anchor for old links"></span>

-[Create:IDE Principles][principles]: What Are the Create:IDE Group Principles?
+[Create:Remote Development Principles][principles]: What Are the Create:Remote Development Group Principles?

 ### 🚀 Team Members

-The following people are permanent members of the IDE Engineering Group:
+The following people are permanent members of the Remote Development Engineering Group:

 **Engineering Manager & Engineers**